minvws/nl-covid19-data-dashboard/packages/cms/README.md

 time, so make sure you understand the logic behind it.

 1. Prune the production set by applying deletions.
-Any key that has been deleted from the development set as part of a feature branch, or a key that was added in a feature branch but later got deleted anyway, will be removed from production.
+Any key that has been deleted from the development set as part of a feature branch (or a key that was added in a feature branch but later got deleted anyway), will be removed from production.
 2. Find any keys that are in development but not yet in production and add those.
-This is a safe-guard to catch any edge-cases that might have appeared through wrong use of the mutations file or something.
+This is a safe-guard to solve any edge-cases that might have appeared through wrong use of the mutations file or something.

-After the two steps above the production dataset should be a mirror of the development dataset.
+After these two steps the production dataset should be considered a mirror of the development dataset.

-It is possible that right after a release there are already new texts in the development set.
-Those will get added to production as well, but this can't really hurt.
+It is possible that right after a release there are already new texts in the development set which are part of the next sprint.
+Those will get added to production as well but this won't be much of a problem.

-One thing we to keep in mind is to **not delete text from development between deploying the release and running the** `sync-after-release` **script**.
+**NOTE:** One thing we need to keep in mind is to not delete texts from development between deploying the release and running the `sync-after-release`.
 Because then those keys will get removed from the production set and block the deployment.